How to Self-Publish? Writing is the Easy Part

 I’m not kidding.
 Let’s step back a minute.
 Forget the creative side of writing for now.
 Let’s treat writing like manufacturing.
-We aren’t writing a post or book.
+We aren’t writing a post or book or novella.
 We are building a product.

 Making a product is easy.
 Making a good product is a lot harder.
-Selling and distributing either is crazy hard.
+Selling and distributing either is infinitely harder.

 How many companies have failed because they couldn’t get their products to market?

 Writing is easy.
 Writing well is a lot harder.
-Getting the written work into a reader’s hands is crazy hard.
+Getting the written work into a reader’s hands is very, very hard.

 How many books, papers, and novels are neither in Published Heaven nor in Published Hell?
 They sit languishing in anguish in Published Purgatory.
 I would guess that would be most of them.